nikolausm/CoolGatewayProxy/README.md

 ## Caching Features

-@todo Add more information here about caching
-Caching headers are fully supported, such as Etags etc.
+@todo #1:30 Add more information here about caching Caching headers are fully supported, such as Etags etc.

 ### Memory Caching

+@todo #1:45 Add some example how to configure max memory etc.

 Based on priority, the memory cache can be used.